-Production from the SM58 E1 wellbore flows from the SM69 E Platform to the SM69 B Platform where separation and processing occurs.
-The SM69 E Platform is a recently constructed (2013) two slot structure with one well slot utilized, one available, and offers expansion potential of an additional third slot.
+Production from the SM58 E1 wellbore flows from the SM69 E platform to the SM69 B platform where separation and processing occurs.
+The SM69 E platform is a recently constructed (2013) two slot structure with one well slot utilised, one available, and offers expansion potential of an additional third slot.